NicolasFlamel/Google-Books-Search-Engine/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This application lets you search for books using google's api.
+It returns a list of books with a title, author, and a short description.
+You can make an account which is saved using a mongoDB database and save the books to your account which can be removed at any time.
+This project was a way for me to practice a way to set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+As well as modify the existing authentication middleware so that it works in the context of a GraphQL API.
+I was able to as well create an Apollo Provider so that requests can communicate with an Apollo Server.

 ## Installation

 - Have Nodejs installed (I used v16.18)
 - Install npm dependencies
   - use 'npm install' on terminal once navigated to folder
 - create a .env file, rename/use the [.env.EXAMPLE file](./server/.env.EXAMPLE)
   - create your own secret for better security

 ## Usage